themesberg/flowbite/content/getting-started/laravel.md

 ## Install Tailwind CSS with Laravel

-Follow the next steps to install Tailwind CSS and Flowbite with Laravel.
+Follow the next steps to install Tailwind CSS and Flowbite with Laravel Mix.

 Make sure that you have <a href="https://getcomposer.org/" target="_blank" rel="nofollow">Composer</a> and <a href="https://nodejs.org/en/" target="_blank" rel="nofollow">Node.js</a> installed locally on your computer.